gajrajgchouhan/Extract_CIK/README.md

 # Sentiment Analysis

+- All ML models were run using hugging face's pipeline.
-- We have used finbert, a pre trained model using BERT on finanical text.
+- For sentinment analysis, we have used finbert, a pre trained model using BERT on finanical text.
 - It gives softmax score of three outputs - positive, negative, nuetral.

 # Summarization